Last updated: July 2025

 RA Union

 There is a movement across Canada to unionize RA payments to establish consistent and liveable wages for all graduate students.
-CUPE has recently (late 2023?) announced that they intend to unionize in the near future.
+RAs at UVic have expressed interest in unionizing, including a card signing campaign.
 For more information, click here.